Board Certified Vascular Surgeons located in Watkinsville, GA

 Your veins are blood vessels that carry blood back to your heart and lungs.
 Vein disease includes several issues that affect the structure and function of your veins and circulation.
-The board-certified vascular surgeons at University Vascular in Watkinsville and Gainesville, Georgia, diagnose and treat vein disease with state-of-the-art medical interventions.
+The board-certified vascular surgeons at University Vascular in Watkinsville, Georgia, diagnose and treat vein disease with state-of-the-art medical interventions.
 Call the practice or make an appointment online today if you have any signs of vein disease.

 Vein disease includes a group of health issues that affect your veins — the blood vessels that push blood back to your heart and lungs.
 Some of the prevalent types of vein disease include: